malinlarsson/courses/ngsintro/1701/labs/NGS_workflow.md

 Let's start with aligning a chunk of whole genome shotgun data from individual NA06984.
 The command used is bwa mem, the ```-t 8``` signifies that we want it to use 8 threads/cores, which is what we have booked.
 This is followed by our reference genome and the forward and reverse read fastq files.

-Learn more about[bwa mem](http://bio-bwa.sourceforge.net/bwa.shtml) if you are interested.
+Learn more about [bwa mem](http://bio-bwa.sourceforge.net/bwa.shtml) if you are interested.

 ```bash
 bwa mem -t 8 ~/ngsworkflow/human_17_v37.fasta /sw/courses/ngsintro/gatk/fastq/wgs/NA06984.ILLUMINA.low_coverage.17q_1.fq /sw/courses/ngsintro/gatk/fastq/wgs/NA06984.ILLUMINA.low_coverage.17q_2.fq > ~/ngsworkflow/NA06984.ILLUMINA.low_coverage.17q.sam